Lakemoor, Illinois: Recreation

 Lakemoor borders Lily Lake, a glacial lake of approximately 89 acre.
-A village park, with playground, basketball and volleyball courts, and a beach occupy its eastern shores, while a boat launch provides water access from IL-Rte 120.
+A village park, (named Morrison Park) has a playground, basketball and volleyball courts, and a beach occupy its eastern shores, while a boat launch provides water access from IL-Rte 120.
 Boat motors are limited to under 10 horsepower, but a small electrical motor provides enough power for access anywhere on the lake.
 The lake is populated by largemouth bass (catch and release only), bluegill, crappie, carp, and perch.

 The Fox River flows through the area, providing ample opportunity for summer and winter water sports.

 Four state parks and six county conservation areas are nearby, including Moraine Hills State Park and the Volo Bog State Natural Area.

 Schools

 Lakemoor falls within the boundaries of several school districts, including McHenry Elementary School District #15, Big Hollow Elementary School District #38, Wauconda Unit School District #118, Grant High School District #124, and McHenry Community High School District #156.
 There are private religious schools in Wauconda and in Grant Township.